gmorphis/pdsnd_github/README.md

 ## Installation

 If needed, download and install [python](https://www.python.org/).
 Download and unzip Bikeshare.zip to a directory on your computer.
+This usually comes preinstalled with MAC and Linux

 ## Usage